duchungluu/Django-Game-Shop/README.md

         * Trello was used for task management, and Telegram was used for communication

 * Game state Save/load (0-100 points):
-    * Mehrad writes about this too
+    * Save/load functions are implemented, they show corresponsive temporary messages to let user know about them as well.

 * 3rd party login (100 points)
     * Facebook login is integrated to the system.